 4.)
-Make a donation in the child’s memory to a cause important to the family.
+Make a donation in the baby's memory to a cause important to the family.
 This is incredibly moving and allows the parents to feel like their child is leaving a legacy, in turn those dollars go to help others.
 If you'd like to make a gift directly to a cause that supports what they have experienced, One Wing Foundation can set up a Legacy of Love Fund to collect memorial donations to then allow the parents to decide how those funds are used in their baby's name.
 See the bottom of this page to make a gift or contact us at email@example.com.

 5.)
-One of the most helpful things you can do is if you know someone that has been through pregnancy or infant loss, please connect them.
-We cannot tell you how helpful it is to email, text, call, or sit face to face with another Parent of Loss has walked the same road.
+Connection with others who understand grief and the road of loss is so helpful.
+If you know someone that has been through pregnancy or infant loss, when the time is right, make the introduction.
+It is incredibly healing to email, text, call, or sit face to face with another Parent of Loss who has walked the same road.

 6.)
 Say their baby's name.
-That is one of the greatest gifts you can give us, say their name to us.
-Say their name often and without pause.
+That is one of the greatest gifts you can give us, say that baby's name when referring to them, without pause.
 The joy it brings the Parents of Loss to hear their child’s name or see it written is so meaningful.
 They need others to acknowledge the life that existed.

 7.)
 Most importantly, show up for them.
 Be a friend who remembers the tough days, the milestone days.
 Be a friend who sends a text or calls them just because.
 A "thinking of you" or "just wanted to say hello and that I love you" can go a long way.
 Continue to support them as a friend by letting them know you care.